-Just to confuse you more, there is another tax number, which you will receive, when registering your own business, whether as a freelancer or self-employed.
-This tax number looks exactly like the non-business tax number you receive with your first tax assessment, and in fact, replaces it.
-The reason being that you switched the responsible departments in your local Finanzamt, and you will have to put your freelance tax number on all invoices you write.
+Just to confuse you more, there is another tax number, which you will receive, when registering your own business as a freelancer or self-employed.
+This tax number looks exactly like the non-business tax number you receive with your first tax assessment.
+You will have to put your freelance/business tax number on all invoices you write.

 When registering your business with the Finanzamt, you get to fill out a somewhat complicated seven-page form called the Fragebogen zur Steuerlichen Erfassung (questionnaire for tax registration).

 Sorted is an amazing web app that helps you fill out this questionnaire in English and for free.

 What is the VAT number in Germany?

 The VAT number in Germany is called Umsatzsteuer-Identifikationsnummer or USt-ID.
 It is a 9-digit number starting with the country code (DE for Germany): DE123456789.

 Every business that operates outside of Germany and within the EU needs a VAT number.
-If you register a small side business (Kleingewerbe) that operates within Germany, you do not need a VAT number.
-Should you do business within Europe, you will need a VAT number, which you need to place on every invoice and in the imprint (Impressum) of your website, instead of your freelance tax number.
+If you register a small side business (Kleingewerbe) or only operate within Germany, you do not need a VAT number.
+You need to place your VAT number on every invoice and in the imprint (Impressum) of your website, instead of your business tax number.

 To request a VAT number, be sure to tick the relevant box when filling out the Fragebogen zur steuerlichen Erfassung (questionnaire for tax registration), when registering your business.

 Should you have tax-related questions about your own business, we strongly advise you to talk to a certified tax consultant.

 Steuer-ID, Steuernummer, Steuernummer for self-employed and VAT number are all different numbers that serve different purposes.
 We hope that this guide helped you navigate the German tax number jungle.